Racing Bicycle Wheels

 Clincher or Tubular?

 The first step in buying a wheelset is determining if you will ride tubulars or clinchers.
 Tubulars are the traditional favorites of racers.
-They utilize a tire with a tube sewn into the casing, this tire is then glued or taped to the rim.
+Tubular wheels utilize a tire with a tube sewn into the casing; this tire is then glued or taped to the rim.
 Tubulars offer great ride quality and the lowest possible weight.

-Clinchers are the most common type of wheels, utilizing a tire that "hooks" into the rim and a tube.
+Clinchers are the most common type of wheels, utilizing a tire that hooks into the rim with a tube underneath.
 Recently, the manufacturers of clincher tires have dramatically closed the performance gap between clinchers and tubulars.
-Clinchers do incur a slight weight penalty due to the addition of the hooked section of rim.
-They typically weigh about 200 grams per pair more than equivalent quality tubulars.
+Clincher wheelsets do incur a slight weight penalty due to the addition of the hooked section of rim.
+They typically weigh about 200 grams per pair more than equivalent quality tubular wheelsets.

 Most performance wheelsets are available as clinchers or tubulars.